 Abstract

 Anthocyanins are colorful pigments known for contributing antioxidant effects to the human diet which provide health benefits that protect against several forms of cancer and vascular disease.
 Unfortunately, tomatoes found in nature have very low anthocyanin content.
 Anthocyanin rich, purple tomatoes by the ectopic co-expression of two transcription factors Delila (Del) and Rosea1 (Ros1) from the snapdragon Antirrhinum majus have been generated.
 However, the Del/Ros1 (DR)-expressing tomatoes cannot sufficiently upregulate all necessary key endogenous genes, particularly chalcone isomerase (CHI), for full utilization of the anthocyanin production pathway.
 In this study, CHI from onion Allium cepa was introduced into DR-expressing tomatoes for a further increase of anthocyanin levels in both the peel and the flesh of tomatoes.
 We achieved up to 400-fold and 260-fold increases in the levels of anthocyanins in tomato peel and flesh, respectively, in CHI/DR transgenics compared with 100-fold and 120-fold increases in tomato peel and flesh in the DR only expressing lines.
-Furthermore, CHI/DR-expressing tomatoes increased up to 200-fold more total flavonol content compared with the wild-type tomatoes.
+Furthermore, CHI/DR-expressing tomatoes increased up to 200-fold more total flavonol content than the wild-type tomatoes.
 In summary, stacking CHI with DR could significantly increase the levels of anthocyanins and flavonols in tomato fruit.

+Keywords

+Tomato · Chalcone isomerase (CHI) · Del/Ros1 · anthocyanin ·flavonol

 Introduction

-Anthocyanins are a subgroup of dietary phenolics that are responsible for the purple color of various fruits and vegetables and have been associated with potentially health-beneficial effects in various diseases, such as cardiovascular disease (Lee et al. 2007; Wallace 2011), diabetes (Ghosh and Konishi 2007), and cancer (Seeram et al. 2006; Shih et al. 2005).
+Anthocyanins are a subgroup of dietary flavonoids that are responsible for the purple color of various fruits and vegetables.
+They have been associated with potentially health-beneficial effects in various diseases, such as cardiovascular disease (Lee et al. 2007; Wallace 2011), diabetes (Ghosh and Konishi 2007), and cancer (Seeram et al. 2006; Shih et al. 2005).
 In addition, anthocyanins have the capacity to modulate cognitive and motor functions, enhance memory, hinder obesity, and prevent age-related decline (Cho et al. 2003).
 Another bioactive flavonoid, rutin is the most abundant flavonol in tomatoes (Colliver et al. 2002), albeit present in very small amount.
 Rutin also exhibits a range of pharmacological effects such as anti-oxidation, anti-inflammation, and anti-hypertension as well as vasoconstrictive, spasmolytic, and positive inotropic effects (Kuntic et al. 2011; La Case et al. 2000; Landberg et al. 2011).
-Although tomatoes are one of the most popular fruits used in many diets, they have a very low overall anthocyanin and flavonol content and, therefore, increasing the total anthocyanin and/or flavonol content of tomatoes has been an important objective to researchers because these beneficial effects depend on relatively high levels of dietary anthocyanins and flavonols (Butelli et al. 2008; Muir et al. 2001).
+Although tomato is one of the most popular fruits used in many diets, it has a very low overall anthocyanin and flavonol content.
+Therefore, to improve health-beneficial effects of tomato, increasing the total anthocyanin and/or flavonol content of tomatoes has been an important objective (Butelli et al. 2008; Muir et al. 2001).

-Although tomato is a popular fruit used in many diets, it has a very low overall flavanoid and anthocyanin content.
-Flavonoids accumulate in tomatoes in a tissue-specific way.
 Flavonols, including rutin, are present mostly in peel of the tomato, while only traceable amounts are present in the flesh.
 Similarly, tomato peel has a very small amount of anthocyanin and the flesh has almost no anthocyanin.
+Flavonoid pathway not active in the fruit flesh is due to the expression of specific flavonoid biosynthetic genes are down-regulated in this tissue (Bovy et al. 2002; Colliver et al. 2002; Verhoeyen et al. 2002).
 This is a stark contrast to other fruits of the Solanaceae family such as eggplant and pepper (Zuluaga et al. 2008).
-This is due to the fact that the flavonoid pathway is not active in the fruit flesh due to expression of specific flavonoid biosynthetic genes that downregulate the pathway in the tissue (Bovy et al. 2002; Colliver et al. 2002; Verhoeyen et al. 2002).